agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 ### Are mod updates supported?

-Mod updates are an in-progress feature!
-As of v0.3.3, we have preview support for installing updates for BeatMods mods using Vortex.
+As of v0.4.0, mod updates are supported and enabled by default: check your mods for updates like you would any other Vortex-managed game and BeatVortex will automatically check BeatMods for any available updates!
 Check the [usage docs](/usage/mods) for more information.

-This is still a preview feature as non-Nexus updates is pretty new ground for Vortex, and I haven't been able to test it that thoroughly.
-Also, BeatMods is a wild mess of inconsistent logic which makes things a bit less simple.